cnboonhan/bbdc-bot/README.md

 3. Takes a screenshot each time and compares them for any changes
 4. Sends a telegram alert whenever a change is found.

-Use it for
+Use it for a simple alert system to detect when a change happens on a website.
-1. Tracking changes on booking websites
-2.

 Tested on Raspiberry Pi running Raspberry Pi OS.